"A Failure to Communicate"

 The first movie had the good sense to tone down the graphic, explicit violence that usually appears in today’s horror movies.
 The fact that the filmmakers of the sequel decided not to do this shows just how morally bankrupt their movie really is.

+BLAIR WITCH 2: BOOK OF SHADOWS tries to capitalize on the success of the original movie by creating a self-reflective story about people’s fascination with video, film and pagan religion.
+In the story, a former mental patient and video/film freak takes a group of four young people on a tour of the sites where the alleged occult murders took place in the first movie.
+Although the five young adults know the first movie was supposedly fiction, they begin to have some doubts when they realize they all blanked out during a night of drunken, pot-smoking revelry where the tapes of the first movie’s alleged victims were found.
+Mayhem and murder follow.
 BLAIR WITCH 2 is one of the worst horror movies ever made.
 The characters are completely unlikable, including a female character who portrays a naïve pagan witch.
 Furthermore, as in the first movie, the ghost of the dead witch who’s supposedly haunting the Blair Woods never really shows up, leaving the movie without a palpable villain.
 Finally, the movie’s pagan worldview is without morally redemptive values and, unlike the first movie, includes strong imitatable violence which will encourage a few young people to actually commit murder